AV1: Purpose

 The creation of royalty-free web standards has been a long-stated pursuit for the industry.
-In 2007, the proposal for HTML5 video specified Theora as mandatory to implement.
+In 2007, the proposal for HTML video specified Theora as mandatory to implement.
 The reason was that public content should be encoded in freely implementable formats, if only as a "baseline format", and that changing such a baseline format later would be hard because of network effects.

 The Alliance for Open Media is a continuation of Google's efforts with the WebM project, which renewed the royalty-free competition after Theora had been surpassed by AVC.
 For companies such as Mozilla that distribute free software, AVC can be difficult to support as a per-copy royalty is unsustainable given the lack of revenue stream to support these payments in free software (see FRAND § Excluding costless distribution).
 Similarly, HEVC has not successfully convinced all licensors to allow an exception for freely distributed software (see HEVC § Provision for costless software).

 The performance goals include "a step up from VP9 and HEVC" in efficiency for a low increase in complexity.
 NETVC's efficiency goal is 25% improvement over HEVC.
 The primary complexity concern is for software decoding, since hardware support will take time to reach users.
 However, for WebRTC, live encoding performance is also relevant, which is Cisco's agenda: Cisco is a manufacturer of videoconferencing equipment, and their Thor contributions aim at "reasonable compression at only moderate complexity".

 Feature-wise, AV1 is specifically designed for real-time applications (especially WebRTC) and higher resolutions (wider color gamuts, higher frame rates, UHD) than typical usage scenarios of the current generation (H.264) of video formats, where it is expected to achieve its biggest efficiency gains.
 It is therefore planned to support the color space from ITU-R Recommendation BT.2020 and up to 12 bits of precision per color component.
 AV1 is primarily intended for lossy encoding, although lossless compression is supported as well.